 Some editors are great and will give constructive guidance and work with you collaboratively to get a piece right.
 Others?
 Not so much.

-But it all makes for great life experience at the end of the day.
+But it all makes for great life and writing experience.
 It’s helped me to develop a pretty thick skin, know when criticism is productive for me, and know what I need to do to take it on board.
 It’s also taught me to know when to walk away from a client.

 3. It makes you a better writer

-I’ve gotten to work with different editors and other professionals like marketing experts and content strategists, who’ve all given me valuable advice and lessons that have helped to shape me as a better writer.
-These are people I wouldn’t have engaged with if I had stuck to my niche, and I’ve really learned a lot about what great content versus great writing looks like.
+It’s given me the opportunity to work with different editors and other professionals, like marketing experts and content strategists, who’ve all given me valuable advice and lessons that have helped to shape me as a better writer.
+These are people I wouldn’t have engaged with if I had stuck to my niche, and I’ve really learnt a lot about what great content versus great writing looks like.

 It’s also helped me learn what questions I need to ask when a new client approaches me to determine if it’s really going to be a good fit—for both of us.

-Ditching the “niche” advice and embracing new topics has been great for me, both professionally and personally.
+Ditching the writing niche advice and embracing new topics has been great for me, both professionally and personally.

 It might be a great move for you, too.